 - Adults over the age of 21 may be nominated if they meet the camping requirements and are approved by the lodge adult selection committee.
 The number of adults nominated can be no more than two-thirds of the number of youth candidates elected, rounded up where the number of youth is not a multiple of three.
 In addition to the one to three limit, the unit committee may nominate the currently serving unit leader (but not assistant leaders), as long as he or she has served as unit leader for at least the previous 12 months.

 For more information on elections and how to request one, visit: Unit Elections.

 After being elected or nominated, candidates may participate in a call-out ceremony to recognize those scouts and scouters that were selected before they attend their Ordeal.
-The call-out ceremony may be performed at summer camp, a camporee, a call-out weekend or at a troop or team meeting.
 Candidates then participate in an Ordeal induction ceremony.
 The Ordeal is intended to emphasize service and self-sacrifice.
-During the experience, candidates maintain silence, receive small amounts of food, work on camp improvement projects, and sleep apart from other campers.
 The entire experience is designed to teach significant values.
 Candidates will then be welcomed as Ordeal members upon successful completion of the Ordeal and participation in a formal induction ceremony.

 As a part of the Vigil Honor induction, each new Vigil Honor member is given a Vigil Honor name in the language of an American Indian tribe, on whom the traditions and ceremonies of the Order are based.
 An English translation of the Vigil Honor name is also provided, and the name often represents a characteristic of the individual.